Welcome to your journey of obtaining a pilot certificate!

 You will be paired with a flight instructor who will serve as your guide throughout your training.
 Your instructors will help you acquire knowledge, skill and decision making competencies, both in the classroom and in the airplane.

 Total instructional and flight time hours needed to complete training can vary depending on a number of factors including frequency of lessons, your level of preparation for each lesson, and the rate at which you learn.
-We recommend planning to need at least 100 instructional hours and 55 flight hours, but it’s common for pilots to need additional instruction time, especially if they experience breaks in training, missed lessons, and can’t consistently prepare for each lesson.
+We recommend planning to need at least 100 instructional hours and 55 flight hours, but it’s common for pilots to need additional instruction time, especially if they experience breaks in training, missed lessons, and/or can’t consistently prepare for each lesson.

 Other things you’ll need along the way